IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   - Creates a PUBLICATION named `DB_EEI_QUOTES` for the `QUOTES` table.
 (The Debezium connector can do this, but would then require super user privileges)
   - Creates a replication user that has the replication role and access to the `QUOTES` table
   - Creates a secret with the replication username/password that can be used by the `KafkaConnector`

-# Information about `Quote Lifecycle Simulator`
-The Quote Lifecycle Simulator application simulates changes to quotes by adding and modifying rows in the quotes table.
-See [the Quote Lifecycle Simulator readme](QuoteLifecycleSimulator/readme.md) for more details about the Quote Lifecycle Simulator application.

 # Setting up the Postgres Debezium connector
 ## Set up a Kafka Connect environment